Police Emergency

 In cases where you find yourself either a victim of or a witness to suspected criminal activities, you should take one or more of the following steps:

-Dial 911 to contact police in an emergency, or if you believe immediate assistance is required, or you suspect criminal activity.
+Dial 911 to contact police in an emergency, or if you believe immediate assistance is required, or if you suspect criminal activity.
 Call the Rutgers University Police Department on your campus for non-emergency situations:

 • RUPD New Brunswick Division: (732) 932-7211